ThomasBittner1/KangarooDocumentation/kangaroo/docs/gettingStarted.md

 And there's the option of getting extra support - [info@kangaroobuilder.com](mailto:info@kangaroobuilder.com)

-Also - while working in kangaroo, you'll see a ton of those **Go do Documentation..** links, for example at the top of almost every tool:
+Also - while working in Kangaroo, you'll see a lot of **"Go to Documentation.."** links, for example at the top of almost every tool:
 ![Alt text](images/goToDocumentation_topOfTool.jpg)